vc-adams/Belly-Button-Biodiversity-Dashboard/README.md

 * These instructions will get you a copy of the project up and running on your local machine for development and testing purposes.
 See deployment for notes on how to deploy the project on a live system.

 ### Prerequisites
+* Python
+  * To create the local server
 * Visual Studio Code (VSC)
   * Version 1.52.1 was used to create the Dashboard
 * json 2.0.2